Runaway |

 I don't understand all of the negative comments on this movie.
 The story was good.
 The cast was good.
 The special effects were good.
 What is the problem?
 Granted it is SCIENCE FICTION!
 The story is no more far fetched than most other hard sci-fi films.
 Anyway, I am wasting this review defending the film from the critics.
 The film is based in the near future, when robots (rather believable ones) can be found in many homes and businesses performing menial or repetative tasks.
 A certain level of AI has been reached but these machines are far from perfect, and seem to malfunction with some regularity.
 This background sets the scene for Tom Sellek and his partner who are police officers who specialize in deactivating "runaway robots."
 It also forshadows the evil genius Gene Simmons who has a bunch of wonderful (and lethal) robotic "toys."
 He also has developed an explosive "smart bullet" which is encoded with a specific target's thermal pattern and can home in on that target, even around corners.
 Anyway, without giving anything away, the plot gets more involved as Sellek and partner track down Simmons to a final exciting showdown.
 My best recommendation here is that if you are a fan of hard sci-fi movies, Tom Sellek, Kirstie Alley, or Gene Simmons (of Kiss fame) then you will probably like this movie.
 It is nicely paced, with some intense moments and a satisfying, if cliched ending.
 If you are on the fence about whether or not to see this film, get it.
 I'll wager you won't be disappointed.
 P.S.
 I'm waiting patiently for the DVD verson....more info - Good story for what its worth

 This movie really isn't half bad, in my opinion.
 It's not going to stretch your imagination or present you with any moral dilemmas, but the film's pace is good - the plot moves along nicely - and Tom's sidekick/partner is pretty enough.
 Too bad there isn't any nudity (or at least none worth remembering, apparently) or I would've rated it higher.
 I was secretly pulling for Gene Simmons to kidnap Tom's love interest and give us an extended "damsel-in-distress" torture scene (always a plus in a he-man action film), but no such luck.
 Instead, we have Tom trying to de-fuse an unexploded bomb that's become lodged in her arm.
-Policing is a tough job for cops of the future, I guess.Anyway, it's good action fare that's worth seeing at least once, particularly if you like well-done robot props....more info - Predictable, But Definitely Entertaining
+Policing is a tough job for cops of the future, I guess.Anyway, it's good action fare that's worth seeing at least once, particularly if you like well-done robot props....more info - not truly great, but very entertaining

 This was a decent suspense film with a different twist for its day, dealing with robots.
 The idea has since been copied in a few films.